syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/ShowContextMenu-Event.md

 title: ShowContextMenu Event
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## ShowContextMenu Event
+# ShowContextMenu Event

 The GroupBar and the GroupView control implement a ShowContextMenu event that is generated when the user right-clicks on the control.
 Applications can handle this event to create and display a Context Menu for the control.
 Both controls provide a ContextMenuItem property that returns the index of the GroupBar Item or the GroupView Item over which the mouse click occurred and this can be used to populate the menu with accurate item-specific contextual information.